Nothender/DGE-DiscordBot/README.md

 ## Main features

+> Will be documented later

 # How to use :

+> Will be documented later

 ## Dependencies (included in the release Folder, if you want to compile it by yourself, you need to add the references to the project) :
 - [Discord.NET](https://github.com/discord-net/Discord.Net)